Lake Cottage Renovation | See the Before + After

 Just beyond the front door is the smaller guest room.
 It was yellow with a border and fitted with two twin beds.

-We thought about who / how we typically entertain and opted for a single queen bed to maximize the space and allow for another couple to stay or a couple with a small child who could sleep in a portable crib or sleeping bag.
+When we considered who / how we typically entertain, we opted for a single queen bed to maximize the space and allow for another couple to stay or a couple with a small child who could sleep in a portable crib or sleeping bag.

-We removed the border, painted the walls Farrow and Ball White Tie to brighten the space and make it appear larger.
+We removed the border, painted the wall in Benjamin Moore Simply White to brighten the space and make it appear larger.
 We added new bamboo blinds for a little texture and an inexpensive pendant light using a drum shade and light kit.

 You can read more about this small bedroom used for guests here and learn how to make the most of a small space.